aurorascharff/rsc-workshop/STEPS.md

 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Next.js is a React metaframework that includes server components, server component by default.
 - Console.log page.tsx
-- No js in the browser for page.js
+- No js in the browser for page.tsx
+- Make (intro)/client-server/page.tsx
+- Link to client-server in page.tsx
-- Make servercomponents inside /components/intro and give it styles
+- Make ServerComponent inside client-server/_components and give it styles, add to page.tsx
 - ServerComponent console log
 - Anything you do here won't add to the bundle size
 - Async and fetch data prisma or fetch api, data[0]